Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thái BìnhBáo Thái Bình30/04/2023

 The water procession is an indispensable ritual in the Tien La festival.
-This is a traditional ritual expressing the people's belief in praying for water with the wish for ancestors to help with favorable rain, wind, and bountiful crops.
+This is a traditional ritual expressing the people's belief in praying for water with the wish to ask their ancestors for help in favorable weather, good wind, and bountiful crops.
 The water procession takes place on the afternoon of the 10th day of the 3rd lunar month with the respectful and solemn participation of thousands of local people and tourists from all over.

 Procession at Tien La Temple Festival.

-The water procession is carried out by both waterway and road.
+The water procession is carried out by both waterways and roads.
 Before the procession departs, the elders perform a ceremony to invite Buddha at Tien Huong Pagoda and welcome the Holy Mother's incense sticks onto the palanquin.
-The procession includes dragon and lion dance troupes and over 100 groups of male and female mandarins, believers, village elders and monks, brass trumpets and eight-tone drums, creating a magnificent and bustling scene familiar to village life since the founding of the country, attracting many people and tourists to participate with the desire to witness the sacred water procession with their own eyes.
+The procession is attended by dragon and lion dance troupes and over 100 groups of male and female mandarins, believers, village elders and monks, brass instruments and eight-tone drums, creating a magnificent and bustling scene familiar to village life since the founding of the country, attracting many people and tourists to participate with the desire to witness the sacred water procession with their own eyes.

-Mrs. Nguyen Thi Man, Duong Xa village, Tien Duc commune said: Every year, our group goes to the water procession to pray for our health and for the health and luck of our children and grandchildren; we are very excited.
+Mrs. Nguyen Thi Man, Duong Xa village, Tien Duc commune said: Every year our group goes to the water procession to pray for our health and for the health and luck of our children; we are very excited.
 Today, when we returned to Tien La temple, we found it very solemn and dignified.

 Dragon dance in the water procession at Tien La festival.
-The dragon boat docked, bringing water to the temple to offer to Buddha and Saints.
+Dragon boat docked, bringing water to the temple to offer to Buddha and Saints.

-Carrying water is a unique cultural feature in Tien La festival, not only reflecting the spiritual life of rice farmers with the wish to pray for national peace, favorable weather, and good crops, but also the tradition of drinking water and remembering its source of our ancestors, showing gratitude to the merits of Dong Nhung General Vu Thi Thuc and the ancestors who have contributed to the people and the country.
+Carrying water is a unique cultural feature in Tien La festival, not only reflecting the spiritual life of rice farmers with the wish to pray for national peace, favorable weather, and good crops, but also the tradition of drinking water and remembering its source of our ancestors, showing gratitude to General Dong Nhung Vu Thi Thuc and the ancestors who have contributed to the people and the country.

 Ms. Nguyen Thi Diep, a tourist from Hanoi, shared: This is the first time I have come to the festival, the atmosphere is very solemn and respectful.
 Witnessing the rituals feels very new and attractive.
 What impressed me most in the water procession was the image of a very long procession.
 Next year, my family and I will return here to participate in the festival.